ARDG-NRAO/LibRA/README.md

 - [ ] [`hummbee`](apps/src) : An application to derive a model of the signal in the raw image (e.g., made using `roadrunner`).
 This is a.k.a. the `minor cycle` in RA.
 - [ ] [`coyote`](apps/src) : An application to build the CF Cache used as input to the `roadrunner` application.

 - [ ] [`libra_htclean.sh`](frameworks/htclean) : A script that implements the [Algorithm Architecture](doc/AlgoArch/README.md) and uses the [apps](#currently-available-apps) as algorithmic components for imaging.
-This implements the iterative image reconstruction technique widely used in RA for derivative and model update calculations (the `major cycle` and `minor cycle` repsectively).
+This implements the iterative image reconstruction technique widely used in RA for derivative and model update calculations (the `major cycle` and `minor cycle` respectively).
 The execution graph can be deployed as a DAG on a CPU, a GPU, or on a cluster of CPUs/GPUs using the framework in `template_PATh`.
 This has been used to deploy the parallel imaging execution graph on a local cluster, and on the [PATh](https://path-cc.io/about/) and [OSG](https://osg-htc.org/) clusters.
-A varient that uses LibRA [apps](#currently-available-apps) as components has also been used for a prototype deployment on AWS.
+A variant that uses LibRA [apps](#currently-available-apps) as components has also been used for a prototype deployment on AWS.

 - [ ] [`tableinfo`](apps/src) : An application to print summary of the data (MS) and images (information from image headers).
-- [ ] [`mssplit`](apps/src) : An application to split a data (in the MS format) along various axies of the data domain.
+- [ ] [`mssplit`](apps/src) : An application to split a data (in the MS format) along various axis of the data domain.
 The resulting data can be written as a deep-copy, or as a reference to the input data base.
 - [ ] [`subms`](apps/src) : Functionally the same as `mssplit` but additionally re-normalizes the sub-tables in the resulting data base.

 ## System requirements